RexJaeschke/user-documentation/guides/hack/02-generics/04-variance.md

 # Variance

-Each generic parameter can be marked separately with a variance indicator:
+Each generic parameter can optionally be marked separately with a variance indicator:
  * `+` for covariance
  * `-` for contravariance